Introduction to Bacon & the Art of Living

 The new recipe called for one to calculate the time that the meat is totally surrounded by smoke which had to be a total of 100 to 120 hours.
 This worked out to around 15 days if the smoke was kept up for 8 hours in the day and the meat was left in the smokehouse overnight with no fire.
 As kids, it was our job to regularly inspect the smokehouse to see if the smoke is still thick enough and the temperature still low.
 Any deviation was immediately reported and later years the entire process was left to us.

 The material must not be too moist so that it won’t burn and also not too dry so that it will ignite.
 If this happens, the fat will melt.
-An easy way to manage this is to cover the floor with corrugated iron sheets on rocks or bricks between the fire and the bacon.
+An easy way to manage this is to create a barrier between the bacon and the fire with a corrugated iron sheet on rocks or bricks.
 Granddad told me that in earlier years when he only made bacon for his own household, he used a barrel.
 He would place a round iron bar across the opening to hang the bacon on.
 He knocked the bottom out and placed the barrel on a double layer of bricks.
-As they did with the new smoking room, he placed a sheet of corrugated iron with holes in directly on the bricks and the barrel on top of the iron sheet.
+As they did with the new smoking room, he placed a sheet of corrugated iron with holes in, directly on the bricks and the barrel on top of the iron sheet.
 This allowed the sawdust to smoulder without too much heat on the bacon.
 In order to regulate the smoke, he used to put a wet cloth over the barrel.
 (Seymore, 1937)

 The longer smoking time yields better taste, but in the early days, he used to smoke it for 2 or 3 days only at a temperature of around 30 deg C (85 deg F).
 He used to smoke it till it had an attractive golden brown colour.
 (Seymore, 1937)

-After smoking the meat was hung up in a dry and cool place to mature for two or three weeks as we have always done.
-After this is done, cover the bacon with bran (semels), coarse oatmeal (growwe hawermeel), shelled oats (gedopte hawer) or pea flour (ertjiemeel) or with clean wrapping paper and store it on shelving or in the closet.
-Every attempt must be made to prevent flies from getting to the meat.
-A simple way to achieve this is to cover the bacon with black pepper, or a blend of black pepper and cayenne pepper.
-Another alternative is to soak cloth, a bag (goiingsak) or unused bag material (skoon sakmateriaal) in a creamy mixture of lime (kalk) and water and to wrap the bacon in this after the bacon or ham was rolled in oat bran (hawersemels).
-My grandmom then used to sitch the bag shut tightly around the bacon and hang it in a cool area until it is used.
+After smoking the meat was hung up in a dry, cool place to mature for two or three weeks as we have always done.
+After this, the bacon was covered with bran (semels), coarse oatmeal (growwe hawermeel), shelled oats (gedopte hawer) or pea flour (ertjiemeel) or with clean wrapping paper and stored on shelving or in the closet.
+Every attempt had to be made to prevent flies from getting to the meat.
+A simple way to achieve this was to cover the bacon with black pepper, or a blend of black pepper and cayenne pepper.
+Another option was to soak a cloth, a bag (goiingsak) or unused bag material (skoon sakmateriaal) in a creamy mixture of lime (kalk) and water and to wrap the bacon in this after the bacon or ham was rolled in oat bran (hawersemels).
+My grandmom then used to sitch the bag shut tightly around the bacon and hang it in a cool area until it was used.
 (Seymore, 1937)